 Blood pressure generally increases after menopause.
-Some doctors think this increase suggests that hormonal shifts related to menopause may contribute to high blood pressure.
-Others think an increase in body mass index (BMI) in menopausal women may play a greater role than hormonal changes.
+Some doctors think this increase suggests that shifting hormones related to menopause are to blame.
+Others think an increase in body mass index (BMI) in menopausal women may be the more likely culprit.

-Menopause-related hormonal changes can lead to weight gain and make your blood pressure more reactive to salt in your diet — which, in turn, can lead to higher blood pressure.
-Some types of hormone therapy (HT) for menopause also may contribute to increases in blood pressure.
+Changes in hormones during menopause can lead to weight gain and make your blood pressure more sensitive to salt in your diet — which, in turn, can lead to higher blood pressure.
+Some types of hormone therapy (HT) for menopause also may lead to higher blood pressure.